 -erit – Puff your cheeks and blow out air and then point at something = It (air + it)

--erimus – Puff your cheeks and blow out air, pretend to touch something and then shake your hand like you just touched something icky, and then show muscles (air + i + mus)
+-erimus – Puff your cheeks and blow out air, pretend to touch something and then shake your hand like you just touched something icky, and then put your hands on the sides of your head with your thumbs toward your head to make moose antlers (air + i + mus)

 -eritis – Puff your cheeks and blow out air, pretend to touch something and then shake your hand like you just touched something icky, and then blow nose into a tissue (air + i + tis)

 -erint - Puff your cheeks and blow out air and then wiggle your index finger back and forth like you’re saying, “Nh, nh, don’t do that!” (air+nt)